Trinhdamere/plate_loader/README.md

 # Plate_loader
-A calculator to determine how many of each plate to but on each side of the barbell.
+A calculator to determine how many of each plate type are to be put on each side of the barbell.

 This app is hosted at: https://trinhdamere.shinyapps.io/plate_loader/